pret/pokered/README.md

 - The Old and Good Rods have been removed, and the Super Rod, now called the Fishing Rod, is obtained in Pewter City.
 All fishing encounter tables have been altered to roughly match the levels of the surrounding routes.
 - Traded Pokemon ("Outsiders") can now be nicknamed at the Name Rater's House.
 - HP bar has been doubled in speed, having a 1 frame delay per pixel rather than 2.
-- The "You missed the Pokemon!" message now only plays in the Safari Zone, with regular encounters now stating "It's too strong!".
-This aims to make the message less misleading while staying true to the setting.
 - The blinking animation when hit by moves like Tackle now repeats 4 instead of 6 times, speeding up battles by a bit while not sacrificing impact.
 - The Rock in the Safari Zone now only raises the flee chance by 1.5x, rather than 2x, opening up new strategies.
 - PP symbol is displayed in the battle menu.
 PP displayed before, it just looks nicer now.
 Done by changing a straggler Japanese character.
-- When dealing 0 damage, there'll now be a special text box, making it less misleading.
 - Lorelei, Bruno, and Agatha now play the Gym Leader Battle theme.
 - Trainer DVs are perfect-15s.
 - The protagonist is referred to in a gender neutral manner.